Prepare to apply

 - the organization who gives the donation also gives you a document showing its commitment

-We will recognize in-kind contributions only if we can estimate what your organization would pay for the contribution.
+ESDC will recognize in-kind contributions only if we can estimate what your organization would pay for the contribution.

-Budget details (Question 32)
+Budget Details (Question 32)

 Note: To be eligible, you must also complete the Budget Detail Template form as noted above.

-Partnerships with diverse groups within the disability community (Question 34)
+Partnerships with diverse groups within the disability community (Question 35)

-If you are requesting more than $100,000, describe your partnership(s) with diverse group(s) within the disability community.
+Please describe your partners.
 Include details about the role(s) of each partner and how they will contribute to the success of your project.
 You should also describe their role(s) in each activity in which they will collaborate with you.
-You must include a letter(s) of support from your partner(s) at the time of application.
+You must include a letter(s) of support from your partner(s) at the time of agreement.

-Part 5 – Attestation
+Section B - Part 5 - Attestation

 For your application to be eligible, as an official representative who has the capacity and the authority to submit proposals on behalf of your organization, you must: